Circus of Horrors

 Circus of Horrors is a 1960 British horror film directed by Sidney Hayers, and starring Anton Diffring, Yvonne Monlaur, Erika Remberg, Kenneth Griffith, Jane Hylton, Conrad Phillips, Yvonne Romain, and Donald Pleasence.
-Set in 1947, it follows a deranged plastic surgeon who changes his identity after botching an operation, and later comes to gain control of a circus that he uses as a front for his surgical exploits.
+It follows a deranged plastic surgeon who changes his identity after botching an operation, and later comes to gain control of a circus that he uses as a front for his surgical exploits.
 The original screenplay was written by American screenwriter George Baxt.

-It was released in the United States by American International Pictures as a double feature with The Angry Red Planet.
+It was released in the United States by American International Pictures as a double feature with The Angry Red Planet (1959).